Tetrakern/fictioneer/DOCUMENTATION.md

 * You can toggle the mobile menu with a label element targeting the `mobile-menu-toggle` ID.
 * You can select the theme fonts in Elementor, grouped under "Fictioneer".
 * You can use the theme shortcodes in the shortcode widget.
-* WordPress widgets have next to no styling because the theme does not use them.
 * The position and expected content of the header depend on your Customizer choices.
 * The global Elementor text colors have been overwritten with theme colors.
-* Elementor does not understand the theme’s display modes, colors, or HSL settings.
+* Elementor does not understand the theme’s display modes, colors, or HSL settings (use the color classes).
 * Elementor makes your site slower unless you have a good cache plugin.
 * Use the Canvas-type page templates if you want to drastically customize a page.
 * Fictioneer is not meant for site editors; there are limitations you have to live with.